 UW Study Abroad Launch programs are specially designed for incoming first-year students to begin their Wisconsin Experience abroad.
 If you are an incoming, first-year Badger interested in launching your studies with a global focus, these programs may be right for you!

 Theatre and Drama, Department of

 The Theatre and Drama department, housed in the School of Education, offers a Bachelor of Science degree in Theatre and Drama, which can be paired as an additional major alongside many other disciplines.
 We also offer a Certificate in Theatre and Drama, which can be added to any major on campus.
 The opportunities to participate in Theatre and Drama performances are open to all students, as are most of our entry level courses.
 We try to provide a holistic view of Theatre, incorporating all aspects of Acting, Directing, Design, and Practical work.

-Check out this great video to learn why current students love the Department of Theatre & Drama!
+Watch this great video to learn why current students love the Department of Theatre & Drama!